No. 14 - Ministers in the Senate

 Back to top

 Senator the Hon.
-Penny Wong, Minister for Finance and Deregulation, attending a Senate estimates hearing in 2011
+David Johnston, Minister for Defence, (centre) attending a Senate estimates hearing in 2014

 While the ministry as a whole is responsible to the House of Representatives, in that it can hold office only so long as it has the confidence of that House, individual ministers are responsible, in effect, only to the Prime Minister because it is she who advises the Governor-General to appoint or dismiss ministers.
 Because the Senate cannot appoint or dismiss ministers it cannot hold them responsible, but it can hold them accountable, that is, require them to explain and to give an account of their policies and actions.
 When the government party does not hold a majority of votes in the Senate, the non-government senators can use their combined voting power to make Senate ministers accountable by, for example, answering questions, appearing before committees, and providing documents requested by the Senate.
 In October 1967 the Senate forced a government minister to table documents in relation to the use of the government’s fleet of VIP aircraft.
 This was regarded as a dramatic and unusual event at the time but in fact this is a power which the Senate has exercised on a regular basis since 1901.